When is the next Bank of Canada rate announcement?

 What is the current BoC interest rate?

 The Bank of Canada's current target for the overnight rate (the policy interest rate) is set at 2.75%.
-This target rate has been in place since March, 2025, following a 25 basis point reduction from 3.00%.
+This target rate has been in place since March, 2025, following a 25 basis point reduction from 3.00%, and marks the second consecutive hold following a series of rate cuts totalling 225 basis points since mid-2024.

 For the latest Canadian Overnight Repo Rate Average (CORRA), please see the Bank of Canada's website.